 Note: Changes made within CMS can take time to process.
 Changes to viewing rooms could take 24 hours to appear on Artsy.net.

 After you have completed the “Overview,” “Statement,” and “Artworks” sections in the Viewing Room Manager, you can schedule when your viewing room goes live.
 Click the “Save and schedule” button in the lower right corner of the Viewing Room Manager.
 You’ll be prompted to confirm your viewing room details.
 If this information is correct, select “Confirm and schedule.”
 Otherwise, you may press “Cancel” to continue editing your viewing room.
 To preview how your viewing room will appear to collectors on web, select the "Preview" button at the bottom of the form above the Save buttons.
 You can preview your viewing room in draft form, and once it has been scheduled but before is open to collectors.
 As of now, preview will only display for web and on web.

 Note: If you are missing any of the required fields or assets, a message in the lower right corner of the screen will prompt you to add them before you can schedule the viewing room.

-You may continue to edit your viewing room even after it’s scheduled.
-Once your viewing room is live, everything except the start date can be updated.
+Once the viewing room is live, there is currently a one hour grace period in which start dates can be edited.
+After that, you cannot edit the start date of your viewing room.
 All viewing rooms must be live for at least one day.
 We highly suggest that you schedule your viewing room to be open for two weeks.
 This helps preserve a sense of urgency and exclusivity while also giving collectors enough time to experience your viewing room.